|

 World One Journal, Germany, January 2007

 Tip of the Iceberg ring.
-A wonder of

 the Canadian landscape is showcased in this